Rachel311/web-sprint-challenge-javascript-fundamentals/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read.

-1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)
+1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max) .map returns an array from the function that it has run through. .forEach does not return an array.

 2. Explain the difference between a callback and a higher order function.
+A callback is that a higher order function calls.

 3. What is closure?
+It's when a function is within it's lexical environment.

 4. Describe the four rules of the 'this' keyword.
+Global Binding - Calls the window or biggest object.
+Implicit Binding - calling an item inside of a function New Binding - using the new keyword in constructor functions Explicit Binding - whenever the .call or .apply methods are used

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? to call the constructor of the parent class

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.